Nature-Wired/nature-backers-apex/README.md

 ## Solution

-Nature Backers introduces a fan engagement layer for women's sports sponsorships.
-Corporate sponsors can present sustainability projects to fans during live sporting events and allow them to participate in directing sponsor-funded impact.
+Nature Backers enables corporate sponsors to present verified sustainability projects to fans during live sporting events.

-Fans interact through a simple mobile experience that enables them to:
+Fans participate through a simple mobile experience that allows them to:
-• explore sustainability projects
+• explore environmental initiatives
-• learn about environmental impact
+• learn about project impact
 • express interest in volunteering
-• back a project during the game
+• back one project during the game

-Key game moments unlock portions of a sponsor sustainability pool, and fan participation determines how funding is ultimately allocated.

-Participation signals are recorded on the Hedera network to provide transparent engagement records.
+Participation signals are recorded on the Hedera network, and final fan results determine how sponsor funding is allocated across the projects.

 ## Apex Hackathon Demo Scenario